Reality-Dev/RealityKit-Asset-Loading/README.md

 ## Discussion

 This package includes classes and examples that enable easy, convenient asynchronous asset loading in RealityKit for all of these kinds of assets:
+- USDZ files
     - Entities
     - ModelEntities
     - BodyTrackedEntity
+    - USDZ animations
 - Audio
 - TextureResources
-- USDZ animations
 - Scenes from .reality files
 - Scenes from .rcproject files